 Agricultural burning is common in El Salvador, for clearing grassland and farming waste as well as preparing crops like sugarcane for harvest.
 But although burning makes harvest cheaper, it has a major impact on the health of people and the environment.
 Burning contaminates air and contributes to carbon emissions.
-And, as the latest restriction on burning indicates, agricultural burning threatens protected areas like the mangrove forest of the Bay of Jiquilisco, a critical ecosystem for countless species as well nearby farming and fishing communities.
+And, as the latest restriction on burning indicates, agricultural burning threatens protected areas like the mangrove forest of the Bay of Jiquilisco, a critical ecosystem for countless species as well as nearby farming and fishing communities.

 The Ministry is taking other proactive measures to mitigate forest fires in national protected areas.
 They have already provided firefighting equipment to many areas, and, in collaboration with local governments and organizations, they plan to dig 110 km of firebreak trenches in strategic locations to slow the progress of potentially destructive forest fires.

 Not long after announcing the burning ban, the Ministry of Environment clarified its position in a tweet: “The decree prohibiting burning during high winds is meant to avoid forest fires, but burning should be eradicated [entirely].”

 El decreto que prohíbe las quemas durante vientos fuertes está orientado a evitar los incendios forestales, pero se debe erradicar la quema